• Home

 Summary

 We wasted no time in attending.
 The start of any visit is with a review of existing systems.
-But even before that, we ask to see the communication from the public body, the DVSA and Traffic Commissioner for the East of England, in this case.
+But even before that, we ask to see the communication from the public body, the DVSA and the Traffic Commissioner for the East of England, in this case.

 There were a few major points that would (eventually) result in the Public Inquiry.
-The operator called us in too late to address the systems failings but not too late to support with the inquiry.
+The operator called us in too late to address the system’s failings, but not too late to support with the inquiry.

 The preamble: